AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

    a container, *only* the memory of the actual Python processes are needed, not the rest of the OS.

-7. Do you want a ``/coursedata`` directory for shared data?
+7. Do you want a ``/mnt/jupyter/shareddata`` or ``/coursedata`` directory for shared data?  ``coursedata`` is only available when your course's notebook.  ``shareddata`` is available in all notebooks on jupyter.cs.aalto.fi and also other Aalto servers.
+   ``coursedata`` is also assumed to be public to everyone at Aalto, though not as easy to access.
    If so, tell us its quota.
-Note: currently coursedata contents are assumed to be *public* to all people at Aalto.
 Note: quota is shared with the course directory.
+If number of students times amount of data is more than a few hundred MB, strongly consider one of the data directories.

 8. Lead contact person.